-Why are there some verses missing from the NIV and other Bibles?
+Why are some verses missing from certain Bibles?

 There have been three major attempts to construct the original New Testament text:

-- The Critical (or eclectic) Text was based on an analysis of the manuscripts of all periods (up to the invention of the printing press) and all geographic regions, including the Alexandrian (Egyptian), Byzantine, Caesarean and Western families and first published in the 1880s.
+- The Critical (or eclectic) Text was based on an analysis of the manuscripts of all periods (up to the invention of the printing press) and all geographic regions, including the Alexandrian (Egyptian; in the 4th century AD), Byzantine, Caesarean and Western families and first published in the 1880s.
 Dryer climatic conditions in Egypt favored the preservation of ancient manuscripts, while the Western and Caesarean families are also represented by early manuscripts (as early as the 4th century AD) as well.

 - The Majority Text was based on the majority of existing Greek manuscripts and first published in the 1982.
 As fewer ancient texts have survived and the Byzantine church was quite wealthy and produced many manuscripts, the Majority Text is largely based on the Byzantine family of manuscripts (dated the 9th to the 13th centuries AD) and has some similarities to the Received Text.

 Which of these Greek texts most closely corresponds to the original New Testament?
 Although no one knows the answer to this question, since errors tend to accumulate with the number of copies made, textural scholars favor older manuscripts, which presumably have been copied less often.
 They also assume that most copy errors are accidental additions of marginal notes rather than accidental deletions.
-Furthermore, because of warnings in Scripture, scribes tended to add marginal explanations rather than remove words from the text (Rev. 22:19).
+Furthermore, because of warnings in Scripture, such as the one in Revelation 22:19, scribes tended to add marginal explanations rather than remove words from the text.

 So the reason the verses listed above are omitted in recent translations is because scholars believe that they were not in the original text.
 Some may have been margin notes that were later added to the main text.
-The verses in question are of minor significance, although Acts 8:37 did include the eunuch’s confession of faith in Christ before he was baptised (the fact that faith precedes baptism is mentioned elsewhere in Scripture as in Acts 8:12-13).
+The verses in question are of lessor significance, although Acts 8:37 did include the eunuch’s confession of faith in Christ before he was baptized.
+But the fact that faith precedes baptism is mentioned in Acts 8:12-13 and elsewhere in Scripture.
 Most of the additions in the gospels repeat verses that are included elsewhere in the Bible and the other additions don’t change any Biblical doctrines.

 Written, December 2011